GE, an industrial conglomerate pioneer, to break up | Headlines

 GE, an industrial conglomerate pioneer, to break up

-In the past three years, Culp has focused on reducing debt by selling assets, and improving cash flows by streamlining operations and cutting overhead costs.
-The measures have led to an improvement in GE's balance sheet, putting it on track to reduce debt by more than $75 billion by the end of 2021.

-The company now expects to generate more than $7 billion in free cash flow in 2023 and is planning to monetize its stakes in Baker Hughes, AerCap and the healthcare unit to cut its net debt to less than $35 billion by then.
-In an interview with Reuters, Culp said the decision to split the company was paved by GE's progress in terms of repairing its balance sheet and operational performance.
+The company now expects to generate more than $7 billion in free cash flow in 2023 and is planning to monetize its stakes in Baker Hughes, AerCap, and the healthcare unit to cut its net debt to less than $35 billion by then.
+Culp told Reuters the decision to split the company was paved by GE's progress in terms of repairing its balance sheet and operational performance.

 He did not expect the spinoff to face any regulatory or labor issues and said there was no investor pressure behind the decision.
 "Spins create a lot of value," he said in the interview.
 "These are moves geared toward making GE stronger, helping our businesses and the teams perform better."